|1 fl oz||Giffard Peppermint Pastille crème de menthe|

 |1 fl oz||Dutch White Crème de Cacao|

 |1 fl oz||Single cream / half-and-half|

 Difford's Guide remains free-to-use thanks to the support of the brands in red above.

 It's hard not to like this creamy, slightly sweet minty after-dinner treat.

 Created at Tujague's, the second oldest restaurant in New Orleans, which was opened in 1856 by Guillaume Tujague.
-Some time before he died in 1912, Guillaume sold the restaurant to Philibert Guichet Jr., who in the 1920s won second prize in a prestigious New York cocktail competition for this drink.
+Sometime before he died in 1912, Guillaume sold the restaurant to Philibert Guichet Jr., who in 1919 (or some say during Prohibition in the 1920s) won second prize in a prestigious New York cocktail competition for this drink.

-Given the period this cocktail was popular, the 1970s and 80s, it's not surprising that some illustrious bartender thought to add vodka to create the rather better Flying Grasshopper cocktail.
+The cocktail's heyday came many decades after its creation during the 1970s and 80s so it's not surprising that some illustrious bartender thought to add vodka to create the rather better Flying Grasshopper cocktail.